 “We are excited to offer online experiences designed by hosts with neurodiverse guests in mind.
 Our hope is these activities will help guests become more comfortable with a new activity or use them to connect with loved ones,” said Suzanne Edwards, Airbnb's head of hosting accessibility standards.

-Neurodiversity refers to variations in the way brains function, process and learn information, and includes individuals with autism, dyslexia, and attention deficit disorders, among others.
+Neurodiversity refers to variations in the way brains function, process and learn information, and includes people with autism, dyslexia and attention deficit disorders, among others.

 These virtual experiences can be booked by anyone, regardless of whether or not they are neurodiverse or neurotypical.

 With 12 travel experiences in total, these virutal experiences are also a good way for friends and family to connect from afar during a time when real-life travel remains restricted.
 Several of the experiences are also geared towards social impact, with proceeds going to a non-profit organisation.

 Here's five of the most interesting sessions you can book today...

 Anyone with a basic knowledge of skateboarding who is looking to up their game might want to consider this $92 a person Airbnb session.
 Virtually travel to LA, one of the best-known cities for skateboarding in the world, and join the founder of The Skate Connection, a non-profit dedicated to promoting inclusion for people with disabilities through skateboarding.
 Sessions will guide particpants through skateboard maneuvers, with moves adapted to anyone with special needs.
 They'll also talk proper boarding etiquette, lingo and share tips on what to look for when getting a skateboard.